UPPMAX/HPC-python/docs/day2/IDEs.rst

    .. tab:: PDC

-      You can interactively launch Jupyter Lab and Notebook on Dardel by following the steps as below:
+      You can interactively launch Jupyter Lab and Notebook on Dardel by following the steps as below.
+Hopefully the ThinLinc licenses are sufficient!

          1. Click on Applications -> PDC-Jupyter -> Jupyter Lab or Jupyter Notebook